On the existence of Monge maps for the Gromov-Wasserstein problem

-(resp.~is a finite subset of $\Yy$).
-Suppose that $c$ is bounded, satisfies \cref{eq:mtwist} and assume that any $c$-concave function is differentiable $\mu$-almost surely on its domain.
-If $\mu$ has not atom and $\mu$ and $\nu$ have finite transport cost, then each optimal plan $\pi\opt$ of \cref{eq:OT} is supported on the graphs of $k\in[\![m]\!]$ (resp.~in $\NN\cup\{\infty\}$) measurable maps, \textit{i.e.}~there exists non-negative functions $\alpha_i:\Xx\to[0,1]$ and (Borel) measurable maps $T_i:\Xx\to\Yy$ such that
+Suppose that $c$ is bounded, satisfies \cref{eq:mtwist}, and assume that any $c$-concave function is differentiable $\mu$-almost surely on its domain.
+If $\mu$ has no atom and $\mu$ and $\nu$ have finite transport cost, then each optimal plan $\pi\opt$ of \cref{eq:OT} is supported on the graphs of $k\leq m$ measurable maps, i.e.~there exists non-negative functions $\alpha_i:\Xx\to[0,1]$ and (Borel) measurable maps $T_i:\Xx\to\Yy$ such that